bechirsegni/jstag/README.md

 JSTag - Javascript Analytics Collector Tag
 ===============================================

-A very simple javascript tag for collecting events from a browser to send to a server.
+A very simple open-source javascript tag for collecting events from a browser to send to a server.  (like google analytics, but name/value pairs defined by you)

 Simple inline implementation: